-This vegan Philly cheesesteak sandwich recipe uses 10 simple ingredients to get the “Philly cheese steak” taste and is served on a roll of your choice with extra cheese!
+This vegan Philly cheesesteak sandwich recipe uses 10 simple ingredients to get the “Philly cheese steak” taste and is served on a sandwich roll of your choice with extra cheese!

 I’m so excited to finally share with you how to make the best vegan & vegetarian Philly Cheesesteak using mushrooms!
 Mushrooms are such an incredible and healthy meat substitute.

 On my recipe website, I’ve shown you many vegan versions of classic comfort foods.
 Today’s recipe is no different.
 Savoury, meaty, seared mushrooms, gooey melted cheese, sauteed peppers and mushrooms, all stuffed into a soft and fluffy bread roll.

 I know the word “cheesesteak” sounds like it couldn’t be more anti-vegan but I’m here to make a vegan version (which is more healthier and easy to make at home) of the famous Philly cheesesteak with my own personal spin.
 This recipe is a Vegan Philly cheesesteak based on the classic American sandwich that is filling, gooey and delicious, but without meat for vegans and vegetarians.

 Mushrooms substituted for meat??
 That’s right!
 I’ll be showing you a simple method to draw moisture out of the mushrooms to sear them and show you how to get a meaty texture and flavour.